anitaposch/learn-bitcoin/manuscript/900-glossary.md

 **Lender of last resort**
 A lender of last resort (LOLR) is the institution in a financial system that acts as the provider of liquidity to a financial institution which finds itself unable to obtain sufficient liquidity in the inter-bank lending market and other facilities or sources have been exhausted.
 It is, in effect, a government guarantee of liquidity to financial institutions. [^^G-5]

+**M0 Monetary Base**
+The monetary base (M0) is the total amount of a currency in physical paper and coin that is either in circulation in the hands of the public or in the form of commercial bank deposits held in the central bank's reserves. [^^C1-17]

 **M1 Money Stock**
 M1 is a narrow measure of the money supply that includes physical currency, demand deposits, traveler’s checks, and other checkable deposits.
 M1 does not include financial assets, such as savings accounts and bonds.[^^G-6]